Integrative Therapeutic Approaches

 "Some survivors live in a metaphoric silence expressed by polished verbal proficiency reflecting highly intellectualized defenses.
 Words, although skillfully employed, say little about real inner thoughts and feelings.
 Language is a protective shield against the possibility of rejection, hurt, or exposure that intimacy has brought in the past.
 Drawings and body movement can open a window upon the true self, which has been hidden since childhood."

-I utilize a whole range of expressive arts approaches to enhance healing and self-revelation.
-Creative nonverbal processes such as drawing, painting, sculpture, collage, photography, writing, and music encourage the emergence of long suppressed aspects of the self, traumatic memories, and dissociated experiences.
+I utilize a whole range of Expressive Arts approaches to enhance healing, internal integration and self-revelation.
+Creative processes such as drawing, painting, scupture, music, movement, imagery, writing, storytelling and psychodrama encourage the emergence of long suppressed aspects of the self, traumatic memories, and dissociated experiences.
 The resultant exposure of honest but hidden facets of the person allows for deeper exploration and understanding as well as integration of fragmented experiences into a more conscious and coherent Self.
 The expressive arts thus are a vehicle of empowerment in which subjective impressions, emotions, sensations, and intuitions are transformed via creativity into stronger, louder, embodied voices for one's formerly shunned and silenced interior places.

 An experiential approach that I employ frequently is work with multifaceted inner sub selves of the individual's psyche.
 This approach is based on theories of internal multiplicity or the belief that the normal Self is a plural construction made up of a number of parts, characters, voices or cognitive processes that form an interactive system capable of reorganization.
 Theories of multiplicity are supported by contemporary research in many disciplines including the cognitive neurosciences, quantum physics, social constructivism, Buddhist meditation, and various psychological schools.

 Within my psychotherapeutic practice I synthesize several experiential methods to working with sub parts of the self such as internal family systems and voice dialogue.
-My intention is to promote intimate awareness of varied ego states and to facilitate dialogue, understanding, and connection between sub selves in order to reduce conflict and to increase harmonious functioning in the larger Self system.
-I place a special emphasis on helping my adult survivors of trauma to reorganize their internal "families" so as to cultivate a stronger and wiser Aware Self who can provide leadership, stability, protection, and guidance for more developmentally vulnerable and emotionally wounded parts, often conceptualized as "inner children".
+My intention is to promote intimate awareness of varied self-states, internal connection between dissociated sub parts as well as the establishment of an Adult Self in charge of supporting and eventually healing emotionally dysregulated and traumatized subparts such as child parts and the internal self-critic.
+Disharmony in a person's internal self system can lead to numerous painful symptoms, states of chronic emotional overwhelm as well as compulsive behaviors and interpersonal dysfunction.
+I place special emphasis on helping my survivors of trauma develop a stronger and wiser adult state that can provide stability, guidance, empathy, soothing, protection and reparenting for more developmentally vulnerable and emotionally wounded subselves, often envisioned as "inner children".

 In addition to the above experiential modalities, I also utilize a myriad of active techniques from several other experiential schools of psychotherapy.
 A sampling of these diverse approaches includes Gestalt Therapy improvisational role plays and awareness experiments, Hakomi Methods for mindfully processing core material, Focusing techniques aimed at holistic attention to bodily felt senses, Jungian Active Imagination methods for awakening unconscious wisdom, and a variety of experiential approaches to dream work.